IAMconsortium/nomenclature/README.md

 [Integrated Assessment Modeling Consortium (IAMC)](https://www.iamconsortium.org).

 A data structure definition consists of one or several "codelists".
-A codelist is a list allowed values (or "codes") for dimensions of IAMC-format data, typically *regions* and *variables*.
+A codelist is a list of allowed values (or "codes") for dimensions of IAMC-format data, typically *regions* and *variables*.
 Each code can have additional attributes: for example, a "variable" has to have an expected unit and usually has a description.
 Read the [SDMX Guidelines](https://sdmx.org/?page_id=4345) for more information on